olivvein/Code_With_AI/README.md

 - [x] SaveAs project in puter directory
 - [x] Drag and Drop "windows" to rearrange your workspace
 - [x] Crazy cat typing while AI is working
+- [x] Support for Dark/Light theme from OS